 Phases of the Moon

-The Moon makes a complete orbit around the Earth every 27.3 days.
-We can only see the part of the Moon that is lit up by the Sun.
+The Moon makes a complete orbit of the Earth every 27.3 days.
+We only see the part of the Moon that is lit up by the Sun.
 The other part remains dark.
 The Moon receives the Sun's light from different angles as it orbits the Earth.
 This makes it look like the Moon is changing shape.
 We call these changes the phases of the Moon.
 The 'Moon Phases Diagram' shows the different lunar phases we see from Earth.